kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * setting up this project from the repo wasn't really convenient.
 I could `git clone` it but that would download a folder with the files and not just files themselves.
 I would then either have the rename the folder to match the project or copy the files to another folder...doable but not convenient.

 * The template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
-For example, .[Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
+For example, [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
 Plus, I've been reading up on [Rework](https://github.com/reworkcss/rework) which lets you build a customizable pre-processor, so there may when I don't even need LESS or Sass.

-* The template contained a `.gitignore` that listed some common files that are ignore with Git commits.
-But my day job requires my working in a .NET environment that contains almost a decade of codified requirements.
+* The template contained a `.gitignore` that listed some common files that are ignored with Git commits.
+But my day job requires my working in a .NET environment that contains requirements that have been codified for almost a decade.
 One of the chief requirements is that we manage version control with [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microft's Team Foundation Server") instead of Git.

 * The template was configured really well for single page applications (SPAs), but I do a fair amount of WordPress work as well.
 The template wasn't really set up for that: some Gulp/Grunt plugins wouldn't work the way I needed them to, the CSS needed a slightly difference build-out process in some spots and `.gitignore` needed a few more files added to it.

+So a downloadable template wouldn't work because it would be too opinionated.
+It assumed that every project required the same tooling setup when that obviously wasn't true.

+It was clear that I had to find a way to programmatically scaffold each project so I could configure based on a passed (or not-passed) set of options.
+[Yeoman](http://yeoman.io/) is the current popular scaffolding app and I could have spent some time searching through [Yeoman's generators](http://yeoman.io/generators/ "Review Yeoman's generators") to find what I need.

+But what I wanted was too specific so I doubted the generators would have what I needed.
+Plus, I wanted to see if I could use Node to build it myself.